|

 leaves together form a water-retaining pit at the rosette base.
 The pitcher retains some liquid at the bottom.
 Basically the prey falls into the

 slippery pitcher and dies.
-In some species, the active enzyme secretion is seen,
+In some species, the active enzyme secretions is seen,

 but in many the digestion is heavily aided by externally introduced bacteria.